 – Finally, the lives of Dyess Jets fourth graders are enriched further with field trips to enjoy “The Nutcracker,” Abilene Philharmonic, West Texas Book Fair authors, the NCCIL, and “Kids, Kows, and More.

-Mrs. Brown, Mrs. Cook, Mrs. Crawford, and Mrs. Prato
+Mrs. Allison, Mrs. Brown, Mrs. Crawford, and Mrs. Martinez